stonepros/stone/doc/mgr/stone_api/index.rst

   curl -H "Authorization: Bearer <token>" ...

-Authentication and authorization can be further configured from the Ceph CLI, the Ceph-Dashboard UI and the Ceph API itself (please refer to :ref:`dashboard-user-role-management`).
+Authentication and authorization can be further configured from the Stone CLI, the Stone-Dashboard UI and the Stone API itself (please refer to :ref:`dashboard-user-role-management`).

 Versioning
 ==========

-One of the main goals of the Ceph API is to keep a stable interface.
-For this purpose, Ceph API is built upon the following principles:
+One of the main goals of the Stone API is to keep a stable interface.
+For this purpose, Stone API is built upon the following principles:

 * **Mandatory**: in order to avoid implicit defaults, all endpoints require an explicit default version (starting with ``1.0``).
-* **Per-endpoint**: as this API wraps many different Ceph components, this allows for a finer-grained change control.
+* **Per-endpoint**: as this API wraps many different Stone components, this allows for a finer-grained change control.
-   * **Content/MIME Type**: the version expected from a specific endpoint is stated by the ``Accept: application/vnd.ceph.api.v<major>.<minor>+json`` HTTP header.
-If the current Ceph API server is not able to address that specific major version, a `415 - Unsupported Media Type <https://tools.ietf.org/html/rfc7231#section-6.5.13>`_ response will be returned.
+   * **Content/MIME Type**: the version expected from a specific endpoint is stated by the ``Accept: application/vnd.stone.api.v<major>.<minor>+json`` HTTP header.
+If the current Stone API server is not able to address that specific major version, a `415 - Unsupported Media Type <https://tools.ietf.org/html/rfc7231#section-6.5.13>`_ response will be returned.
 * **Semantic Versioning**: with a ``major.minor`` version:
    * Major changes are backward incompatible: they might result in non-additive changes to the request and/or response formats of a specific endpoint.
    * Minor changes are backward/forward compatible: they basically consists of additive changes to the request or response formats of a specific endpoint.